We know creating the ideal digital marketing team structure can be confusing, daunting, and complex.

 What’s a BHAG?
 It’s a big, hairy, audacious goal that’s measurable and represents whether or not you’re moving towards a vision.
 An organization should focus on one goal and do it well.

-Options for Creating Your Online Marketing Team Structure
+Options for Creating Your Digital Marketing Team Structure

 Option 1: Establish roles by function